cylaris/anhur/README.md

 ![alt text](https://i.ibb.co/nPpksv0/basedfir-final-illustration-x4-colored-toned-illustration-x2.png)

+## Anhur IMIE | project by BaseDFIR ##
-Anhur IMIE is a project based on various other softwares and tools, it is likely effective in an internal environment as well as most SOC's as it provides a good level of capability in sandboxing malware, you can at your own discretion add further tools into the VM you wish to use for analysis, such as dissassemblers or dynamic analysis tools to further investigate.
+This is a project based on various other softwares and tools, it is likely effective in an internal environment as well as most SOC's as it provides a good level of capability in sandboxing malware, you can at your own discretion add further tools into the VM you wish to use for analysis, such as dissassemblers or dynamic analysis tools to further investigate.

 Elastic Kibana Suricata ECS Events:
 ![alt text](https://www.elastic.co/guide/en/beats/filebeat/current/images/filebeat-suricata-events.png)

 Please feel free to add to the project by adding in regmon/ fim/ sysmon.
 These additions will be coming however we are working on polishing off the first edition prior to bringing further ingredients to the mix.

-# Please note:
+## Please note: ##
 If you decide to proceed in following this tutorial, you accept that:

 Software used in the making of this behemoth is not owned by the repository owner, it is the proprietary software of their respective owners unless its licensing states otherwise.